 Valley Leadership Welcomes John Meza to Board of Directors

-Valley Leadership recently welcomed for John Meza, the inspector general for the Arizona Department of Economic Security, to join its Board of Directors.
+Valley Leadership recently welcomed John Meza, the inspector general for the Arizona Department of Economic Security, to join its Board of Directors.
 Get to know the former Mesa Police chief and find out who inspires him, what he’s reading and what he’s looking forward to most this year.

 VL: How did you first learn about VL, and what are you most looking forward to being part of the board?